esl/MongooseIM/doc/developers-guide/accumulators.md

 An 'exit point' function should be called with an acc AND a stanza to be sent out.
 Sometimes the stanza is the original one (which is stored in the accumulator as `element`), sometimes it's not.
 The 'exit point' should return an accumulator.

-Sending data out can be done in three ways:

-* if we send it out of MongooseIM through a socket, we send a binary representation of the stanza to be sent,
-* if we send it to another c2s process within the same MongooseIM, we create another accumulator with the `element` replaced by the stanza we are sending, but preserving some useful attributes.
-This is done by `mongoose_acc:strip/1`.
-* if destination is outside the acc + element pair gets routed via ejabberd_s2s to a process running ejabberd_c2s_out, and it is sent from there (`ejabberd_s2s_out:handle_info/3`)

 ### `ejabberd_c2s:send_element/3`